Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Introduction

 One of the early important result in the direction of Conjecture 0.2 is the proof of the Bloch conjecture, as proposed by Bloch [Blo26a] and Ochiai [Och77]: this is the special case of the conjecture when the irregularity of $X$ satisfies $q=h^0(X,\Omega^1_X)>\dim X$.
-Various solutions have then been obtained in fundamental papers of Noguchi [Nog77,~81,~84], Kawamata [Kaw80], Green-Griffiths [GrGr79], McQuillan [McQ96], by means of different techniques.
+Various solutions have then been obtained in fundamental papers of Noguchi [Nog77a,~Nog81a,~Nog81b], Kawamata [Kaw80], Green-Griffiths [GrGr80], McQuillan [McQ96], and the book of Noguchi-Winkelmann [NoWi13], by means of different techniques.
+Especially, assuming X to be of (log-) general type, it is now known by [NWY07, NWY13] and [LuWi12] that if the (log-) irregularity is $q \geq\dim X$, then no entire curve $f :\bC \to X$ has a Zariski dense image, and the GGL conjecture holds in the compact (i.e.\ non logarithmic) case.
 In the case of complex surfaces, major progress was achieved by Lu, Miyaoka and Yau [LuYa90], [LuMi95, 96], [Lu96]; McQuillan [McQ96] extended these results to the case of all surfaces satisfying $c_1^2>c_2$, in a situation where there are many symmetric differentials, e.g.\ sections of $H^0(X,S^mT^*_X\otimes\cO(-1))$, $m\gg 1$ (cf.\ also [McQ99], [DeEG00] for applications to hyperbolicity).
-A more recent result is the striking statement due to Diverio, Merker and Rousseau [DMR10], confirming Conjecture~0.2 when $X\subset\bP^{n+1}$ is a generic non singular hypersurface of sufficiently large degree~$d\ge 2^{n^5}$ (cf.~\S10); in the case $n=2$ of surfaces in $\bP^3$, we are here in the more difficult situation where symmetric differentials do not exist (we have $c_1^2<c_2$ in this case).
+A more recent result is the deep statement due to Diverio, Merker and Rousseau [DMR10], confirming Conjecture~0.2 when $X\subset\bP^{n+1}$ is a generic non-singular hypersurface of sufficiently large degree~$d\ge 2^{n^5}$ (cf.~\S10); in the case $n=2$ of surfaces in $\bP^3$, we are here in the more difficult situation where symmetric differentials do not exist (we have $c_1^2<c_2$ in this case).
 Conjecture~0.2 was also considered by S.~Lang [Lang86, Lang87] in view of arithmetic counterparts of the above geometric statements.